 During sex, you pull your penis out and ejaculate (cum) away from your partner’s vagina.
 Pulling out works by keeping sperm out of the vagina, so it can’t meet up with an egg and cause pregnancy.
 But it’s important to pull out in time, all the time, or it won’t work as well.

 How do I use the pull out method?

 It takes practice to use the withdrawal method perfectly.
-There’s no room for error: if semen gets in the vagina or on the vulva, pregnancy can happen.
-If you’re going to use the pull out method, you may want to keep emergency contraception (aka the morning-after pill) around, just in case there’s a slipup.
+Withdrawal also takes a lot of self-control.
+You have to be willing and able to stop having sex before ejaculating (cumming), which is usually when sex feels the best.
+And there’s no room for error — if any semen gets in the vagina or on the vulva, pregnancy can happen.
+So if you’re going to use the pull out method, keep emergency contraception (aka the morning-after pill) around, just in case you make a mistake.